thara/thara/README.md

 ## What I Do

-I turn ambiguous problems into structured systems.
+I design systems that make complex problems understandable and operable.

 I've led server architecture for a metaverse platform, scaled mobile game backends past 10M downloads, and now build services that meet government cloud requirements.